pucilpet/mariadb-galera-swarm/README.md

  - `HEALTHY_WHILE_BOOTING` (optional) - If '1' then the HEALTHCHECK script will report healthy
    during the boot phase (waiting for DNS to resolve and recovering wsrep position).
  - `SKIP_TZINFO` (optional) - Specify any value to skip loading of timezone table data when initing a new directory.
+ - `DEFAULT_TIME_ZONE` (optional - defaults to the `TZ` envvar or to '+00:00' if undefined) - Specify the database's time zone, either in numeric format (+01:00) or in verbal format (CET, Europe/Bratislava, etc.).
+The latter one is possible only if you haven't specified `SKIP_TZINFO`.
+More information about why you would need this is [here](https://mariadb.com/kb/en/library/time-zones/).
  - `SST_METHOD` (optional - defaults to 'xtrabackup-v2')  May be set to 'rsync' or 'mysqldump'.
 Other methods requiring further configuration or installed dependencies are not available in this image.

 Additional variables for "seed":